BeteabAdmassu/Railway-ticketing-system/README.md

 - Software - Ticketing software will be required to collect customer information such as name, contact details etc., find out fare rates and routes based on user selection, create itineraries/schedules, manage bookings as well generate marketing reports after every transaction process.
 There should also adequate security measures built-in protect customer’s confidential details from malicious attacks or unintended exposure.
 In addition , there might also need automated payment gateway integrations some form of loyalty program management tools (optional).

       1.8	Tasks (WBS) and Schedule
+When creating tasks (WBS) and a schedule for a railway ticketing system, it is important to consider the scope of the project and the overall timeline.
+Tasks should be broken down into sub-tasks and organized into a project timeline.
+This timeline should include the expected start and end dates for each task and should be updated regularly as the project progresses.
+Additionally, it should also include any dependencies between tasks, and should take into account any additional resources needed to complete the tasks.
+Finally, the schedule should also be designed to provide a clear understanding of the progress of the project and should be used to track the progress of the tasks.

       1.9	Risk Management
 Railway ticketing systems can be managed in a number of ways to reduce the risk of fraud and abuse.
 One approach is to use a centralized system, in which tickets are issued and managed centrally.
 This approach can be more secure, as tickets cannot be easily counterfeit or stolen.
 Another approach is to use a distributed system, in which tickets are issued and managed by the individual stations along the railway network.
 This approach can be more flexible, as stations can vary in their ticketing policies and procedures.
 Finally, a hybrid system can be used, in which some elements of a centralized system are used, while other elements are implemented using a distributed system.

       1.10	Communication Plan
+When creating a communication plan for a railway ticketing system, it is important to consider how different stakeholders will be informed of changes, updates, and progress.
+This plan should include a timeline of when information should be shared and the methods of communication that will be used.
+Additionally, the plan should also include a system of feedback, so that stakeholders can provide their input and be kept up to date on the progress of the project.
+The communication plan should also ensure that all stakeholders are kept informed in a timely manner and that any issues that arise are quickly addressed.

   ## 2	System Analysis

       2.1	Requirements Determination